 Story of S.Murugan who has saved more than 9000 children till date with just sheer Will and an Auto Rickshaw

-“Being rich is not how much you have, But how much you can give” While receiving the award from the President of India Shri Pranab Mukherjee at the Rashtrapati Bhavan tears rolled down his eyes.
+While receiving the award from the then President of India Shri Pranab Mukherjee at the Rashtrapati Bhavan tears rolled down his eyes.
 The Five Star Hotel where he rested in a double cot transverse to a time when he longed for the crumbs in a shed at the Oven Bakery near Sea Lord Hotel at Ernakulam .
 Eyes welled as he, determined, rededicated his life.
 “I will live for others, work for others and pray for the well-being of others… “, he said.
-The story of that great man who has saved more than 9000 lives.
+The story of Murugan who has saved more than 9000 lives.
 A man who is a record holder in the Limca book of World Records, a Social Worker and the founder of “THERUVORAM”.

 S.Murugan, now 32 years of age, was born in Kerala to a mother who worked as a plantation labourer at a Tea Estate in Peerumedu.
 During his formative years, Murugan often had no food in his belly and clothes on his back due to a drunkard father and the meagre income of his mother.
 Even when after a few years his father took the family to Port Kochi to find a new beginning, poverty never really left their stable.
 Murugan lived along with a family there whose son taught him to beg alms.
 He used to collect discarded and often soiled vegetables to satisfy his hunger and used to kill rats for shop owners to earn 10 paisa on each rat.
 The cruelty of life was a gross understatement compared to what went along in Murugan’s life.
 But he never lost hope.
 While his friends turned gangsters, thieves and murderers, often landing in Jail, he moved to an orphanage at Pulluthurthy.
 There he worked as a mason and also sold newspapers to earn Rs.75-100.
 Here he also started to work with Childline as a volunteer.